Boyle-Lab/TE-Driven-CTCF-Loop-Evol/README.md

 Some analyses include results of hadoop/hive queries.
 All code to reproduce the data tables and queries is included for those with access to a hadoop cluster.
 Full, unprocessed query results are included in the data/hadoop/results directory for those lacking access to suitable computing resources.

+## Dependencies
+Software tools required to run this analysis are described in the "Code Availability" section of the manuscript.
+These shoudl be retrieved directly from their respective repositories/web sites/authors.
+All remaining custom code referenced in the manuscript is provided within this repository.

+Perl scripts included in this repository may require installation of additional non-default modules in order to run properly.
+Known dependencies are listed below.
+Please let us know if we have missed any!

+1. Getopt::Long
+2. Bio::Seq
+3. Bio::SeqIO
+4. threads

+Python scripts included in this repository may also include non-default dependencies.
+It is recommended to run all python scripts within a Conda environment using Python 3.6.9.
+Known dependencies are listed below.
+Please let us know if we have missed any!

+1. pandas
+2. numpy
+3. tabix

 Please contact Adam Diehl (adadiehl@umich.edu) with technical questions/bug reports.